janiker/Kerner_et_al-2022-Alpine_butterflies_want_to_fly_high/README.md

 3. __figures__:
     * figures of the manuscript that were created outside of R
-    * figures created in the manuscript and cached here for reimportation in R (all final figures of the manuscript are included in a .docx document when running the markdown file (manuscript folder) and are not additionally saved here)
+    * figures created in the manuscript and cached here for reimportation in R (all final figures of the manuscript are included in the markdown file when runnding the code (manuscript folder) and are not additionally saved here)

 ***